Integrating SAP with Snowflake: Webinar Recap

 The Power of Snowflake’s Cloud Data Platform

 Snowflake’s elastic cloud-built data platform is a complete SQL database.
 It’s also a zero-management platform, which means there is no hardware to install, procure, or configure.
 It’s a platform for all of your data, structured and unstructured.
-Snowflake is a comfortable environment to work in, therefore everyone from database administrators, data scientists, data engineers, and end-users can go in run analytics.
-In addition, Snowflake enables secure, live sharing of data without having to export that data and transmit it via other methods.
+Snowflake is a comfortable environment to work in; as a result, everyone from database administrators, data scientists, data engineers, and end-users can go in run analytics.
+Also, Snowflake enables secure, live sharing of data without having to export that data and transmit it via other methods.

 Snowflake accepts a variety of data sources, including OLTP databases, enterprise applications, third-party data, web/log data, and IoT.
 All of this data can go into Snowflake as a central storage or persistence layer.
 Once the data is available, you can run standard data warehouse workloads—workloads that you would typically run on a traditional on-premises system.
 Many Snowflake customers store gigabytes and petabytes of data and even built their product with Snowflake as the underlying engine.